wp-plugins/wpsync/readme.txt

 In order to use your Spreadsheet created in Google Docs, you need to:

-1. Create a new spreadsheet
+1. Create a new spreadsheet in Google Docs
-1. Create a few mandatory fields: id, title, content
+1. Create a few mandatory fields (column names): id, title, content
-1. Publish your spreadsheet and get the spreadsheet KEY from the shared URL
+1. Publish your spreadsheet and get the spreadsheet KEY from the shared URL (use the share button in Google Spreadsheet)
 1. Copy the KEY and paste it in the WPSync settings page.

 == Frequently Asked Questions ==

-= A question that someone might have =
+= Does the plugin overwrites the spreadsheet? =

-An answer to that question.
+No, it doesn't writes the spreadsheet.
+It is only accessed read only mode (at least for now)

-= What about foo bar? =
+= Is this plugin free? =

-Answer to foo bar dilemma.
+Yes, it is free.

 == Screenshots ==